Zendro-dev/Zendro-dev.github.io/SPA_howto.md

 To explore how it looks, you can look at the screenshots below, or even better try it out live!
 Just go to [https://zendro.conabio.gob.mx](https://zendro.conabio.gob.mx), where you will find a dummy Zendro instance we set up for you to try.

 Zendro's home graphical interface looks similar to the image below.
-But of course you can customise it to show what you prefer:
+But of course it can be customised (by the person who installed Zendro) to show what you prefer:

 ![SPA_home.png](figures/SPA_home.png)